thanos/thanos/README.md

                                          much simpler and faster.""",
             'Hope' : """British Telecom’s white elephant, but they  paid me well and it was still a great functional language.""",
-            'NewtonSmalltalk' : "Yes I ported Smalltalk to the Newton.", }
+            'NewtonSmalltalk' : "Yes I ported Smalltalk to the Newton."
+        }
     }